Criminal Impersonation Charges Require the Assistance of a Top Ranked New York Criminal Firm

 CASE EXAMPLE: The Court states that the defendant in this case did plead to the charge of criminal impersonation in the first degree.
 The defendant stated that he pretended to be a police officer in an attempt to accomplish and complete the act of burglary.
 He also contends he did this with intent to induce “two off-duty corrective officers to submit to such pretended authority” in order to commit burglary.
 Needless to say, he was also convicted of burglary.
 The appeal was regarding sentencing.
 People v Bennet, 2011 NY Slip Op 21006, decided on January 3, 2011.

 Arkady Bukh and his team of experienced criminal defense attorneys with strong knowledge of the laws of New York are standing by to answer your call any day of the week, 24 hours.
 We have the knowledge to help with these or any criminal charges.
-Anyone accused of ID theft must have experienced legal counsel by their side, a NYC CRIMINAL ATTORNEY who has worked with such cases before.
+Anyone accused of ID theft must have experienced legal counsel by their side, a NYC criminal attorney who has worked with such cases before.
 Years ago, these cases had more options for both the prosecution and defense to negotiate, but the events on 9-11 changed how crimes of this nature are viewed in the US court system.
-If you have been accused of a crime of IDENTITY THEFT you must act quickly to secure an appropriate attorney who knows how to mitigate and plea the case prior to it being heard in a courtroom.
+If you have been accused of a crime of identity theft or criminal impersonation you must act quickly to secure an appropriate attorney who knows how to mitigate and plea the case prior to it being heard in a courtroom.